 4. Seasonal & Local Produce

-Instead of forcing strawberries in January, buy what’s in season.
-Apples, cabbage, potatoes are cheap, versatile, and last.
+Buy what is in season and stop forcing strawberries in January.
+Apples, cabbage, and potatoes are cheap, versatile, and last.

 5. Plan Sales Cycles

-👉 Minimalist Hack: Always shop with a 20–25 item list max.
-If it’s not on the list, skip it.
+Always shop with a list of items that ranges from 20 to 25.
+If it's not on the list, skip it.

-📅 Step 4: Meal Planning with Pantry Essentials
+Step 4: Planning Meals Using Essential Pantry Items

 A minimalist pantry makes meal planning faster.
-With fewer ingredients, you actually gain more flexibility.
+With fewer ingredients, you really gain more flexibility.

 Build a "Family Rotation Menu"